IN INCUBATION UNDER THE GUIDANCE OF

 ONE

-I come out here, look overhead
+I come out here

-And think that I was born
+And I think that I was born

 For something more than ordinary